rafaqz/Rasters.jl/README.md

   no matter the order of the index or it's position in the cell.
 - For `Projected` mode `GRDarray` and `GDALarray` You can index in any projection you want to by setting the `mappedcrs` keyword on construction.
 You don't even need to know the underlying projection, the conversion is handled automatically.
-This means Lat/Lon `EPSG(4326)` can be used accross all sources seamlessly if you need that.
+This means lat/lon `EPSG(4326)` can be used across all sources seamlessly if you need that.
 - Packages building on GeoData.jl can treat `AbstractGeoSeries`, `AbstractGeoStack`, and `AbstrackGeoArray` as black boxes:
   - The data could hold tiff or netcdf files, `Array`s in memory or `CuArray`s on the GPU - they will all behave in the same way.
-  - `AbstractGeoStack` can be a Netcdf or HDF5 file, or a `NamedTuple` of `GDALarray` holding `.tif` files, or all `GeoArray` in memeory, but be treated as if they are all the same thing.
+  - `AbstractGeoStack` can be a Netcdf or HDF5 file, or a `NamedTuple` of `GDALarray` holding `.tif` files, or all `GeoArray` in memory, but be treated as if they are all the same thing.
   - Modelling packages do not have to deal with the specifics of spatial file types directly.